-Initiatives Related to Telecommunications Facilities

-Fiscal 2015 Results and Plans for Fiscal 2016
+Initiatives Related to Telecommunications Facilities Fiscal 2016 Results and Plans for Fiscal 2017

-In fiscal 2015, $CO_2$ emissions decreased approximately 1.7% from their fiscal 2014 level, to 250,000 t- $CO_2$ (12,000 t- $CO_2$ below our target), due to factors such as the start of sales at our new data centers in Tokyo and Osaka, the augmentation of cloud server equipment and expanded measures to reduce electricity use in air conditioning systems.
+In fiscal 2016, CO2 emissions decreased approximately 8.4% from their fiscal 2014 level, to 228,000 t-CO2 (27,000 t-CO2 below our target).
+Despite the start of sales at our new DCs in Tokyo and Osaka and the upgrades to cloud server equipment, the decrease was due to augmented and expanded measures to, for example, reduce electricity use in air-conditioning systems by the visualization of power usage status of machinery and server rooms.

-We expect CO2 emissions to trend upward in fiscal 2016 due to ongoing robust data center and cloud service sales.
-However, we have set our emissions target at below 255,000 t-CO2, which we aim to achieve through new measures that include the application of R&D technologies, "airflow improvement" initiatives and equipment removal for the purpose of right-sizing telecommunications equipment.
+We expect CO2 emissions to trend upward in fiscal 2017 due to ongoing robust data center and cloud service sales.
+However, we have set our emissions target at below 235,000 t-CO2, which we aim to achieve through the expansion of ongoing measures to visualize power usage as well as by new measures that include the application of R&D technologies, airflow improvement initiatives and equipment removal for the purpose of right-sizing telecommunications equipment.